GeniusesGroup/libgo/Go.md

 # Go programming language

+## panic, error
+- The convention in the Go libraries is that even when a package uses panic internally, its external API still presents explicit error return values.

 ## Some useful commands
 - go build -race
 - go tool compile -S {{file-name}}.go > {{file-name}}_C.S